About Us

 Who We Are

 The organization is funded mainly by the Government of Canada–initially through a program called the Network of Centres of Excellence (2003-2025), and currently by the program’s successor, the Strategic Science Fund (as of 2024).
-Over the span of two decades, ArcticNet has funded over 300 projects and offered training and support to over 4000 researchers and HQP.
-ArcticNet has a large network of partnerships with 60 Indigenous organizations, 12 Canadian (federal and provincial/territorial) government agencies, 48 communities, over 40 post-secondary institutions, and research teams from over 25 collaborating countries.
-ArcticNet’s secretariat is based at Université Laval in Quebec City and the University of Ottawa in Ottawa, Canada.
+Over two decades, ArcticNet has funded over 230 multidisciplinary projects across Inuit Nunangat and the broader Canadian North.
+ArcticNet has trained over 4,000 Highly Qualified Personnel (HQP) across 140 Canadian institutions.

 Through these efforts, ArcticNet works toward its vision to inspire discovery and empower knowledge for a flourishing Arctic.